wwvb-observatory/wwvb-observatory/README.md

  - Log analysis for anomalies
  - Live view via website
  - Additional receivers
- - Switch to TAI timebase so that leap seconds can be observed(?)
+ - Switch to TAI timebase so that leap seconds can be observed

 # License